vedantulhaspandit/Classifiedss/Readme.md

  1. Developed a web application that allows the users to add new and view existing classified ads on the site.
  2. Provided admin the functionality to edit and delete the listed classifieds.
  3. Enhanced the user interface by using Angular Material to provide material design.
- 4. Utilized Firebase to deliver backend for the web application.
+ 4. Utilized Firebase to deliver a real time data storage facility for the web application.
  5. Implemented state based routing by using Angular UI-Router.

 #Pre-requisites